27rohitb/27rohitb.github.io/python/basic.md

 #return a bool if "a" is present in "str"

 CATCHING ERRORS: (Try-Except block)
-# best practise: use SPecific Errors mostly.
+# best practise: use Specific Errors mostly.
+# put specific exceptions at the top.
 syntax:

 try: